myJSheart/bank_transactions_clustering/README.md

-# Clustering Bank Transactions using text descriptions
+# Clustering Bank Transactions using Text Descriptions

 ## Introduction

 This work is inspired by Ravindra Reddy Tamma's article named [Real-World Machine Learning Case Study: Clustering Transactions Based on Text Descriptions](https://www.analyticsvidhya.com/blog/2020/07/machine-learning-study-clustering-transactions-text-descriptions/).
 In this repository, I will replicate the method described in the article on a [Kaggle data set provided by Apoorv Patne](https://www.kaggle.com/apoorvwatsky/bank-transaction-data).

-## Dataset Analysis
+## Dataset

 Features included in this dataset are shown as below: